 - Learn more about how to store and purify water→

-- Choose foods household members like, don't need refrigeration, are not too salty and mostly don’t require cooking.
+- Choose foods household members like, don't need refrigeration, are not too salty, and generally don’t require cooking.
 (If you use very salty food or dehydrated food, you’ll need more water.)
 Include:

 - protein items such as nuts & canned meats, fish, beans, soups & stews